Batrachochytrium dendrobatidis: Effect on amphibians

-Worldwide amphibian populations have been on a steady decline due to an increase in the disease Chytridiomycosis, caused by this Bd fungus.
+Worldwide amphibian populations have been on a steady decline due to an increase in the disease chytridiomycosis, caused by the Bd fungus.
 Bd can be introduced to an amphibian primarily through water exposure, colonizing the digits and ventral surfaces of the animal's body most heavily and spreading throughout the body as the animal matures.
 Potential effects of this pathogen are hyperkeratosis, epidermal hyperplasia, ulcers, and most prominently the change in osmotic regulation often leading to cardiac arrest.
 The death toll on amphibians is dependent on a variety of factors but most crucially on the intensity of infection.
 Certain frogs adopt skin sloughing as a defense mechanism for B. dendrobatidis; however, this is not always effective, as mortality fluctuates between species.
-For example, the Fletcher frog, despite practicing skin sloughing, suffers from a particularly high mortality rate when infected with the disease compared to similar species like Lim. peronii and Lim. tasmaniensis.
+For example, the Fletcher frog, despite practising skin sloughing, suffers from a particularly high mortality rate when infected with the disease compared to similar species like Lim. peronii and Lim. tasmaniensis.
 Some amphibian species have been found to adapt to infection after an initial die-off with survival rates of infected and non-infected individuals being equal.

-According to a study by the Australian National University estimates that the Bd fungus has caused the decline of 501 amphibian species—about 6.5 percent of the world known total.
-Of these, 90 have been entirely wiped out and another 124 species have declined by more than 90 percent, and their odds of the effected species recovering to a healthy population are doubtful.
-However, these conclusions were criticized by later studies, which proposed that Bd was not as primary a driver of amphibian declines as found by the previous study.
+According to a study by the Australian National University, the Bd fungus has caused the decline of 501 amphibian species—about 6.5 percent of the world's known total.
+Of these, 90 species have been entirely wiped out and another 124 species have declined by more than 90 percent, and the odds of the affected species recovering to a healthy population are doubtful.
+However, these conclusions were criticized by later studies, which proposed that Bd was not the primary driver of amphibian declines as suggested by the previous study.

-One amphibian in particular that Batrachochytrium dendrobatidis (Bd) has affected greatly was the Lithobates Clamitans.
-Bd kills this frog by interfering with external water exchange thereby causing an imbalance with ion exchange which leads to heart failure.
+One amphibian particular affected by Bd is Lithobates clamitans.
+Bd kills this frog by interfering with external water exchange, causing an imbalance in ion exchange that leads to heart failure.

 Immunity

-Some amphibian species are actually immune to Bd, or have biological protections against the fungus.
-One such salamander is the alpine salamander, or S. atra.
-These salamanders have several subspecies, but they share a common trait: toxicity.
-A 2012 study demonstrated that no alpine salamanders in the area had the disease, despite its prevalence in the area.
-Alpine salamanders can produce alkaloid products or other toxic peptides that may be protective against microbes.
+Some amphibian species are immune to Bd or possess biological protections against the fungus.
+One such species is the alpine salamander (Salamandra atra), which includes several subspecies that share a common trait: toxicity.
+A 2012 study demonstrated that none of the alpine salamanders in the area were infected with Bd, despite the fungus' prevalence.
+Alpine salamanders produce alkaloid compounds or toxic peptides that may protect them against microbial infections.